-Building an insurance company means dealing with volumes of laws and regulations, nuanced requirements by state, different customer needs, capital, you get it.
-Probably explains why there aren’t many new insurance carriers popping up, and why the average age of leading companies is 104.
+Building an insurance company means dealing with volumes of laws and regulations, nuanced requirements by state, different customer needs, capital, you get it… probably explains the lack of new insurance carriers popping up, and why the average age of leading companies is 104.
 That’s old.

 At Lemonade, we shield the customer from all of this, and created the simplest, easiest, and clearest way to get protected.
 Maybe we’ve been too successful on that front, implied that everything is seamless and perfect, and changing a centuries-old industry is a piece of cake.